jaymccormick/765/readings.md

 - eudaemonic: accomplishment of personal goals, positive affect, meaning, and long-term importance.
 - eudaemonia: "efforts to align one's actions with one's values".

-The need to find or create meaning is powerful - see, e.g., Viktor Frankl
+The need to find or create meaning is powerful - see, e.g., Holocaust survivor Viktor Frankl:
 >A man who becomes conscious of the responsibility he bears toward a human being who affectionately waits for him, or to an unfinished work, will never be able to throw away his life.
 He knows the 'why' for his existence, and he will be able to bear almost any 'how'.

 Frankl, V. (2006). *Man's search for meaning*.
 Boston, MA: Beacon Press.

-But see Primo Levi:
+But see Holocaust survivor Primo Levi on being seen by a former teacher, who became a chemist for the Nazis, at Auschwtiz:
 > That look did not pass between two men; and if I knew how to explain fully the nature of that look, exchanged as it through the glass wall of an aquarium between two being who inhabit different worlds, I would also be able to explain the essence of the great insanity of the Third Reich.

 Levi, P. (1959). *If this is a man*.
 The Orion Press: New York, NY.

 Perhaps then designing for meaning is to design in a way that allows the creation of meaning.
 Or, perhaps it supports meaning by conveying that the experience is meaningful.
-Imagine handing a craftsmen a beautiful tool, to support her work and to acknowledge that it is worthy of a tool that is artistic in its form.
+Imagine handing a craftsmen a beautiful tool, to support her work and to acknowledge that her work is worthy of a tool that is artistic in its form.

 #### Hits
 - positive psychology distinguishes hedonia and eudaemonia by *motivation*